 Writing Down The Dark

-Sometimes our pain isn’t about something we’ve lost.
-It’s about something we never had, or something others can’t see or understand.
+There are other types of grief.
+Our pain isn’t always about something we’ve lost.
+Sometimes it’s about something we never had, or something others can’t see or understand.

 - past tense: disenfranchised